 Benefits of buying a car

-No wear-and-tear charges: In addition to a lack of mileage restrictions, you won’t have to worry about what a dealer deems as “normal wear and tear,” which is a concern for anyone who leases, or need to pay for potential repairs at the end of a lease.
+- No wear-and-tear charges.
+In addition to a lack of mileage restrictions, you won’t have to worry about what a dealer deems as “normal wear and tear,” which is a concern for anyone who leases or needs to pay for potential repairs at the end of a lease.

 Drawbacks of buying a car

-Higher monthly payments: When you buy a car, you’re probably going to spend more each month.
-For example, the average monthly payment for those who bought a Jeep Grand Cherokee was $637 — $159 more than an average monthly payment for leasing it, according to Experian’s State of the Automotive Finance Market report issued in the first quarter of 2020.
+- Higher monthly payments.
+When you buy a car, you’re probably going to spend more each month.
+For example, the average monthly payment for those who bought a Jeep Grand Cherokee was $608 — $138 more than an average monthly payment for leasing it, according to Experian’s State of the Automotive Finance Market report issued in the third quarter of 2021.

-Bigger down payment required: If you put more money down, of course, you can reduce the size of those monthly payments, but it will take a bigger chunk of your savings.
+- A bigger down payment is required.
+If you put more money down, of course, you can reduce the size of how much you need to borrow and — by extension — those monthly payments, but it will take a bigger chunk of your savings.

 Determining whether you should lease or buy a car depends on a careful assessment of your personal finances and your driving habits.
-Think about how much you can comfortably afford to pay upfront and each month, and consider how many miles you spend on the road to figure out the most cost-effective way to hit the highway.
-When you know what kind of car you want, crunch the numbers with Bankrate’s Lease vs. Buy calculator to figure out the best financial move.
+Think about how much you can comfortably afford to pay upfront each month and consider how many miles you spend on the road to figure out the most cost-effective way to hit the highway.
+When you know what kind of car you want, crunch the numbers with Bankrate’s lease versus buy calculator to figure out the best financial move.